 B.A., Yale; M.A., Yale; M.Phil., Yale; Ph.D., Yale; J.D., Harvard

 Professor Feinerman joined the Law Center faculty as a visiting professor for the 1985-86 academic year.
 Immediately after law school he studied in the People’s Republic of China.
 Subsequently, he joined the New York firm of Davis Polk & Wardwell as a corporate associate.
 During 1982-83, Professor Feinerman was Fulbright Lecturer on Law at Peking University.
+For the Spring semester 2006, he was Fulbright Distinguished Senior Lecturer on Law, Tsinghua University Law School, Peking, People’s Republic of China.
 In 1986, he was a Fulbright researcher in Japan.
 In 1989, he was awarded a MacArthur Foundation fellowship to study China’s practice of international law.
 During the 1992-93 academic year, he was a Fellow at the Woodrow Wilson International Center for Scholars.
 From 1993-95, on leave from the Law Center, Professor Feinerman was the Director of the Committee on Scholarly Communication with China.
 Professor Feinerman served as Editor-in-Chief of the ABA’s China Law Reporter from 1986-1998.
+He has twice served as Associate Dean for Graduate and International Programs: 2001-2005 and 2013-2020.
 Also, Professor Feinerman was the Co-editor of The Limits of the Rule of Law in China (2001), and Co-Author of China After the WTO:What You Need to Know Now(2001).